Land & People

 In 1992, Dan and Carol Pollard began a ministry in Vanino in the Russian Far East on the Asian side of Russia.
 A residence and church facility was constructed and services begun.
 Missionaries were granted religious worker visas for a number of years until, at the impetus of the Russian Orthodox Church, stricter laws were enacted against churches formed after the fall of Communism.
 Our Vanino-based missionaries' visas were not extended when they expired, and they were forced to leave the country.
 Dan Pollard was able to enter Russia on short-term visas until the spring of 1999.
 Since then the church has continued without resident missionaries.

 In 1998 two couples entered Russia as students and began language study in Eastern Siberia.
-One couple continues to serve in Russia and has a significant ministry assisting and strengthening independent, fundamental Russian churches.
-A single woman has joined them to help in the ministry.
+They had a significant ministry assisting and strengthening independent, fundamental Russian churches.
+A single woman continues in the ministry.

 Evangelistic opportunities abound in academia through various universities and other educational institutions, public and private, in the city and region.
 Opportunities are also available in the orphanages of the region.